Frances Arick Kolb: Activism

 Kolb was one of the founders of the South Hills chapter of the National Organization for Women (NOW) in Pittsburgh, as well as founding and serving as a director of the South Hills Now Day Nursery School between 1972 and 1973.
-She was the Eastern regional director from 1973 to 1975, during which time she chaired the regional conference held in Atlantic City in 1974 as the same weekend as the Miss America pagent, entitled 'Wonder Woman Conference; No Myth America'.
+She was the Eastern regional director from 1973 to 1975, during which time she chaired the regional conference held in Atlantic City in 1974 as the same weekend as the Miss America pageant, entitled 'Wonder Woman Conference; No Myth America'.
 She was also a member of the New Jersey chapter of NOW.

 She was elected as an early national board member in 1975, emphasizing her goal of creating "a society free of sexism, racism, and classism".
 She held this role until 1977, also serving as the archivist for the organization.
 She was a member of the rules committee for the 1975 and 1976 national conferences, a member of the budget committee of the national board, the finance coordinator for the NOW Freedom Train in 1976, chair of the arrangements committee for the 1977 International Women's Year Conference, and the first chair of the economic sanctions committee of the ERA Strike Force between 1977 and 1979, which put pressure on states that had yet to ratify the Equal Rights Amendment (ERA).
 She served as a Bunting fellow at Schlesinger Library at the Radcliffe Institute for Advanced Study at Harvard University in 1979, writing a history of the first decade of NOW.

 Kolb was also a member of the Pittsburgh chapter of the Women's Political Caucus (WPC), the National Council of Jewish Women in New Jersey, the Pittsburgh Association for the Advancement of Women, the Women's Liberation Group in East Lansing, Michigan, and chair of a committee on family planning in East Lansing.